Patentability Search & Analysis

 Report format of a Patentability Search:

-Our typical patentability assessment report is in an MS Word or MS Excel format that includes –
+Our typical patentability search report is in an MS Word or MS Excel format that includes –

 1. What is a patentability search?

-2. Why is patentability search important before filing a patent?
+3. What are the benefits of conducting a patentability search before filing a patent?

-6. What is the difference between patentability search and prior art search?
+4. What is the difference between a patentability search and an FTO search?

 10. Can patentability searches help reduce filing risks?